Soartex-Modded/Modded-1.6.x/README.md

  * Fork this repo to your account.
  * Commit all of your textures to your forked repo, in the master branch.
 Preferably use as few commits as possible; if you experienced in git, squash all of your commits into one.
- * Included the version of the mod you was testing against.
+ * Please include the version of the mod you was testing against.
 For example "ComputerCraft: Version - 1.56" This way we can ensure that the texture's are up to date.
  * Open a pull request from your repo to this one with a clear and concise title stating what has been changed.
  * Wait for a someone from Soartex to either merge or decline your pull request.
  * If your pull request cannot be automatically merged, we will contact you and arrange manually merging it.